openvinotoolkit/model_server/docs/mediapipe.md

 The simples method to validate the graph execution is to set the Model Server `log_level` do `DEBUG`.
 `docker run --rm -it -v $(pwd):/config openvino/model_server:latest --config_path /config/config.json --log_level DEBUG`

-It will report in a verbose way all the operations in the mediapipe framework from the graph initialization and also the graphs execution.
+It will report in a verbose way all the operations in the mediapipe framework from the graph initialization and execution.
 After the model server, you could confirm with the graph has correct format and all the required models are loaded successfully.
 Note that graph loading is not confirming if all the calculators are compiled into the model server build.
-That can be confirmed with after sending the request to the KServe endpoint.
+That can be confirmed after sending the request to the KServe endpoint.
 During the requests processing, the logs will include info about calculators registration and processing the nodes.

 ### Tracing